Constitution of East Germany: Background

 In 1947 the German People's Congress met in Berlin.
 The People's Congress was meant to be an alternative to the Western London Conference of Foreign Ministers taking place at the same time.
 The People's Congress' aim was to establish an assembly which would represent the entire German nation and determine the nation's political future and prevent the division of post-war Germany.
 In all there were 2215 delegates sent to the congress (664 of whom represented Germans in zones occupied by the Western Powers).
 The second Congress, which had by this point been outlawed in Western occupied zones, met a year later and elected a Council (Volksrat).
 This council would seek to serve as an assembly representing the entire country, irrespective of occupying nation.
 This assembly designated a committee whose task it was to develop a constitution.
 Future Minister-President Otto Grotewohl was the chairman of this committee.
 An election was held in May 1949 to designate a People's Council.
 The German People's Congress met for a third time in 1949 and accepted the drafted constitution.
-The People's Council then became the People's Chamber of the East German Republic, and the Peoples' Congress was reformed into the National Front political bloc.
+On October 7, 1949, the People's Council then became the People's Chamber of the East German Republic, and the Peoples' Congress was reformed into the National Front political bloc a proccess that was concluded with the formal establishment of the German Democratic Republic.